INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

-Yeah, it’s funny that in the ’80s and ’90s, a lot of musicians moved from New York to Los Angeles, but now things are changing again.
+Yeah, it’s funny that in the ’80s and ’90s, many musicians moved from New York to Los Angeles, but now things are changing again.

-Well, it happens, things move.
+Well, it happens.
+Things move.
 I was in New York City for a certain time while in the late 60s.
 Memphis was a huge music city for a long time.
 We saw it was in Seattle, the Seattle sound.
 Then there was LA and the West Coast, one from the Bay Area of San Francisco to LA, two different scenes back in the 60s and the 70s.
 But because most of the entertainment business was in LA, that was the longest, the strongest, but now they’re wiping out the music business.
-And even the movie business is leaving a lot from LA because it’s just the taxes and it’s just going crazy.
+And even the movie business is leaving a lot from LA because it’s just the taxes, and it’s just going crazy.
 So, it’s very sad.
 I mean, the homeless in crime, the traffic gets out of control, pollution everywhere.
 Very sad to see.
 I love LA, and I love California.
 When I went there in 1985, it was paradise.
 Not so much anymore, sadly.
-The music scene in LA right now, even before this law just got passed, was not really healthy.
-There are only a couple of places left to play and House of Blues on Sunset, that got shut down.
+Even before this law just got passed, the music scene in LA right now was not really healthy.
+There are only a couple of places left to play, and House of Blues on Sunset got shut down.
 That was a great venue.
-There’s always great musicians and bands, but the city’s making it tough for everybody.
+There are always great musicians and bands, but the city’s making it challenging for everybody.
 The way the government is doing things is wrong there.
 It makes it difficult for anybody to live there.

-A lot of people have moved to Nashville, but there are a lot of musicians living in Las Vegas also.
+Many people have moved to Nashville, but many musicians live in Las Vegas also.

 Las Vegas is okay.
 There’s a lot of entertainment there.
 Some good friends of mine musicians are living there.
 But it’s kind of a company town, and the company is the gambling business.
 That’s what it’s all about.
 That’s a big money generator.
 There are bands there too, but the big thing there is the gambling business.